lethal233/lethal233.github.io/_pages/about.md

 # Education

-- Southern University of Science and Technology, Sept.
-2018 - Present
+- Southern University of Science and Technology, 09/2018-Present
   - B.Eng. in Computer Science and Technology (GPA top 5%)
   - In Software Quality Laboratory (SQLab), supervised by Prof. Yepang Liu